A Guide to Legal Research in Costa Rica

 I. Introduction to Costa Rica

-Costa Rica is a democratic republic which is located in Central America.
+Costa Rica is a democratic republic that is located in Central America.
 To the north it borders Nicaragua and to the south Panama.
 The west coast borders the Pacific Ocean and the east coast borders the Caribbean Sea.

 Capital: San José